bymayanksingh/ingress-entry-management/README.md

 - [Logo Credit](#logo-credit)

 ## About
-This is an easy to use entry management web application built using Node.js and MongoDB database at back-end, this project also uses embedded JavaScript templates (ejs) template engine, it also supports EMAIL and SMS automation using nodemailer and twilio API respectively.
+This is an easy to use entry management web application built using Node.js and MongoDB database at back-end, this project also uses embedded JavaScript templates (ejs) template engine, it also supports EMAIL and SMS automation using nodemailer and Nexmo API respectively.

 ## Usage